rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 In this scheme on can see that if the `c` parameter is set to `const`, the `T` parameter requires a `const Add` bound, and creates a `const Add` impl for `Foo<T>` which then has a `const fn add` method.
-On the other hand, if `c` is `?const`, we get a regular impl without any constness anywhere.
+On the other hand, if `c` is "may or may not be `const`", we get a regular impl without any constness anywhere.
 For regular impls one can still pass a `T` which has a `const Add` impl, but that won't cause any constness for `Foo<T>`.